 All sections of society are failing

-All sections of society should be working together to overcome the biggest threat ever to our civilisation.
-Instead, they are all failing in their duty.
+All sections of society should be working together to overcome the biggest threat that mankind has ever faced.

 There are widespread failures by